hipe/tmx/common/doc/issues/030-boxxy.md

-our answer to this, then, is that rather than the hidden magic of opt-in mokeypatching, we opt for a "composition" approach where we have smaller, dedicated classes that encompass this behavior as something like a "collection controller" (now "operator branch").
+our answer to this, then, is that rather than the hidden magic of opt-in mokeypatching, we opt for a "composition" approach where we have smaller, dedicated classes that encompass this behavior as something like a "collection controller" (now "feature branch").

 reminder: per [#030.D.3], we do not assume a static constantspace.